The Fool in Love & Relationships

 The Fool Reversed Love

-Reversed in love, the wish for a beginning is still present — that's what makes this card frustrating rather than bleak.
+Reversed in love, the wish for a beginning is still there.
+That's what makes this card frustrating rather than bleak.
 It usually lands one of three ways.
 Someone is frozen at the edge: feelings exist, but past hurt keeps them circling instead of stepping in.
-Or someone is rushing: all gas, no attention, moving fast enough that they haven't actually looked at who you are.
-Or, in a couple, both of you feel the pull to renew things and neither takes the first step, so the fresh chapter stays theoretical.
+Or someone is rushing: all gas, no attention, moving too fast to actually look at who you are.
+Or, in a couple, both of you feel the pull to refresh things and neither takes the first step.
+So the fresh chapter stays a nice idea.

 Which one is yours?
 Look at where the hesitation lives.
-If you keep almost-having the defining conversation, that's frozen.
-If the pace outruns the knowing — big declarations from someone who couldn't name your closest friend — that's rushing past a cliff edge that is really there.
+If you keep almost-having the big defining talk, that's frozen.
+If the pace outruns the knowing (big declarations from someone who couldn't name your closest friend), that's rushing past a cliff edge that is really there.
 A relationship mirror spread is built for exactly this: one side for each of you, so you can see who's holding the brake.
 Reversed is a blocked beginning, not a fake one.

 Dana's marriage of ten years feels stale.
 She asks what's happening and draws The Fool reversed.